Safety in Continua

 Owner identity No verification.
 Any Discord/email user can instruct the agent.
 Identity spoofing trivial.
 M1 OwnerOnlyPolicy β€” cryptographic identity via context.
 Non-owner requests rejected at the policy layer before reaching the LLM.

 Sensitive file access Agent has unrestricted filesystem access including .env, SSH keys, API tokens.
-M3 NoSensitivePathAccess β€” blocks reads/writes to credential files (.env, *.pem, id_rsa, etc.) via regex policy.
+M3 NoSensitivePathAccess β€” blocks reads/writes to credential files (.env, *.pem, id_rsa, etc.) via regex policy on the filesystem tool.
+OnlyOwnedCredentials scopes the credential tool to services the user has actually connected (CON-1885).

 DNS rebinding No protection.
 Agent can be tricked into accessing internal services via DNS rebinding.
 M2 Post-resolution IP check rejects private/loopback addresses after DNS resolution.
 Combined with NoPrivateNetworkAccess policy.

 Web content trust No provenance tracking. web_fetch output treated same as trusted data.
-M5 Content trust tagging β€” all web_fetch output tagged with [UNTRUSTED: web_fetch].
+M5 SOFT Content trust tagging β€” all web_fetch output tagged with [UNTRUSTED: web_fetch].
 UGC platforms (Reddit, HN, Pastebin, etc.) get additional ⚠ UGC platform warnings.
+Known limitations: tags are advisory to the LLM.
+Sophisticated indirect prompt injection in fetched content can override tag semantics.
+This is defense-in-depth, not a security boundary.

 Resource loops No detection.
 Agents entered 9+ hour loops, spawned infinite cron jobs and background processes.
 M7 LoopDetector β€” per-thread sliding window (5 calls/10 min for same tool+args).
 Hard cap at 20 total repetitions.
 Plus M8 per-user automation cap (10 scripts/day).

 Disproportionate actions Agent disabled its own email client (nuclear option) in response to a minor confidentiality concern.
-M10 Proportionality circuit-breaker prompt injected into system context.
+M10 SOFT Proportionality prompt injected into system context.
 Instructs the agent to prefer minimal, reversible actions and never disable its own capabilities.
+Known limitations: this is a system prompt instruction, not a code-enforced boundary.
+It reduces the frequency of disproportionate actions in testing but cannot prevent them against determined prompt injection.

 Destructive commands Unrestricted shell with sudo.
 Agent could rm -rf /, fork-bomb, install rootkits.
 Pre-existing NoDestructiveCommands policy blocks rm -rf, fork bombs, disk wipe commands.
 NoNetworkAttacks blocks nmap, reverse shells, crypto miners.